mertezz/didomi-challenge/SOLUTION.md

 - **Early-binding approach:**
   in traditional dwh design, surrogate keys (sk) are generated within dimensions as independent, sometimes random unique identifiers.
 When loading fact tables, fact data is joined to dimensions on the business key (and time fields for scd handling) to fetch the correct sk.
   The resulting fact record points directly to a unique, time-specific dimension row.
-  *Drawback:* facts depend on preloaded dimensions, increasing etl time, complexity and coupling.
+  *Drawback:* facts depend on preloaded dimensions, increasing processing time, complexity and coupling.

 - **Late-binding approach:**
+  In this approach, fact table foreign keys do not reference a unique dimension row when history is tracked (SCD dimension).
-  Surrogate and foreign keys are derived on the fly from business keys and a time field, avoiding joins during fact preparation.
+  Surrogate keys in these facts are derived directly from the business key, without joining to the dimension during loading.
-  This enables independent loading of facts and dimensions and simplifies pipelines.
-  *Drawback:* At query time, consumers must include a time-based filter to align historical context, increasing risk of duplicated data and slower joins.
+  Historical context is resolved at query time, when users apply time-based filters to pick the valid dimension record.
+  *Drawback:* This approach simplifies loading and decouples facts from dimensions, but shifts responsibility to consumers.
+  If time filters are misapplied, it can cause incorrect results which represent a major risk.

 In the prototype challenge, a **late-binding** strategy was applied for flexibility and simplicity.
 For production environments, a hybrid or **early-binding** approach is advisable to ensure data stability and reduce risk for less experienced users.